Prepare for Camp

 What to Bring/Wear

-We suggest packing an inexpensive backpack for campers to keep personal items together.
-Label all clothing / swim items plus backpack, cooler, lunch box, towel, and sunscreen with camper’s name.
-A reusable water bottle is optional to bring, as we have water available at every activity, lunch and canteen.
+We suggest packing a backpack for campers to keep personal items together.
+Label all clothing / swim items plus backpack, water bottles, towel, and sunscreen with camper’s name.

 Pack a swimsuit that is designed for active wear and one that provides complete coverage and fastens securely.